The Vermont Statutes Online

 (i) The Retirement Board shall designate a Medical Board to be composed of three physicians not eligible to participate in the Retirement System.
 If required, other physicians may be employed to report on special cases.
 The Medical Board shall arrange for and pass upon all medical examinations required under the provisions of this subchapter, shall investigate all essential medical statements and certificates by or on behalf of a member in connection with a claim of disability or accidental and occupationally-related death, and shall report in writing to the Retirement Board of its conclusions and recommendations upon all such matters.

 (j) The Retirement Board shall designate an actuary who shall be the technical advisor of the Board on matters regarding the operation of the Fund of the Retirement System, and shall perform such other duties as are required in connection therewith.
 Immediately after the establishment of the Retirement System, the Retirement Board shall adopt for the Retirement System such mortality and service tables as shall be deemed necessary and shall certify the rates of contribution payable under the provisions of this subchapter.
-At least once in each five-year period following the establishment of the System, the actuary shall make an actuarial investigation into the mortality, service, and compensation experience of the members and beneficiaries of the Retirement System, and taking into account the results of such investigation, the Retirement Board shall adopt for the Retirement System such mortality, service, and other tables as shall be deemed necessary and shall certify the rates of contribution payable under the provisions of this subchapter.
+Beginning July 1, 2023, at least once every three fiscal years following the establishment of the System, the actuary shall make an actuarial investigation into the mortality, service, and compensation experience of the members and beneficiaries of the Retirement System, and taking into account the results of such investigation, the Retirement Board shall adopt for the Retirement System such mortality, service, and other tables as shall be deemed necessary and shall certify the rates of contribution payable under the provisions of this subchapter.

 (k) On the basis of such mortality and service tables as the Retirement Board shall adopt, the actuary shall make annual valuations of the assets and liabilities of the fund of the Retirement System.